bkhei/AlternativeLanguage/README.md

 - Knowledge Goals: All programming concepts and structures within a new language

 ## Summary
-In this assignment, I was given the opportunity to explore using Ruby as a new programming language, by ingesting and cleaning the data collected from 1000 smartphones.
+In this assignment for my COP4020: Principles of Programmg Languages course, I was given the opportunity to explore using Ruby as a new programming language, by ingesting and cleaning the data collected from 1000 smartphones.

 ## Report